sanskrit/raw_etexts_english/blogs/manasataramgini/2010-07-27_the-mantra-of-aghora-according-to-the-tradition-of-the-kali-kula.md

 +++
-title = "The mantra of aghorA according to the tradition of thexa0kAlI-kula"
+title = "The mantra of aghorA according to the tradition of the kAlI-kula"

 +++
 The devI aghorA, as we have seen